 The Tool Bar shows all the same tools as a second line of icons at the top of the screen.
 They are always visible and the currently selected tool is coloured blue.
 The Tool Bar should make it easier to swap between tools when adding, moving and re-shaping.
 The X icon on the right closes the Tool Bar and reverts to the Tool Menu.

 The Tool Menu and Bar have the same tools and you can change between them to suit your screen size.
 Typically the Tool Menu is better on smaller screens, whereas the Tool Bar is easier on larger screens.
 There is also a Settings option to select the size of the tool icons.

 Pan and zoom around the map using touch controls and buttons.
 In fact you can pan and zoom around the map in any of these Tool modes, but when in the Pan/Zoom mode, touching an item does not show the inspection form or move it’s position – making it easier to scroll around the map when there are lots of items.

 Tools – Add

 Tree Groups or lines/polygons are added by selecting the Add Group/Line/Polygon tool and then touching the screen at the edges of the required shape, finish with a quick ‘double tap’ on the last position – the survey form then appears for you to fill in the details.
+After completing the survey form, the icon can be re-shaped immediately – just touch and drag the lines as required.
 We have found that a stylus is better than your fingers when drawing shapes.
 At any time you can touch the Tool icon again to clear the partially draw shape and start again.

 The items can be re-positioned and re-shaped later using the Move and Re-Shape tools described below.